Welcome to the Northwest Las Vegas Backgammon Club

-February 9, 2020 meet-up is in the history books!
-Congratulations to Dennis M. for winning the 3rd NWLVBC tournament...in ship-shape and bristol fashion I must say.
-Runner up to Brett.
-Also congrats to Zulma for taking down the magic pool!
+Congrats to Director Dan for taking this one down with agreeable dice.
+Also congrats to Mike Shewmaker who took 2nd place with style and grace.
 Special shout-out to the Chaffin's from Utah who help make the NWLVC a success and gave everyone a great game.
-Next meet up is March 8th and let's increase the numbers, support the club, and support the great establishment.
+One more shout out to Dennis M. for bringing his books and backgammon knowledge to the club making a more rewarding experience for everyone!
+Next meet up is April 19th and let's increase the numbers, support the club, and support the great establishment.
 More location info at:

 ***NWLVBC CHANGES FOR THE YEAR 2020***

 The Northwest Backgammon Club is already forming it's own identity and standard with a new buy-in structure for the upcoming New Year.
-In honor of being the year 2020, we now have the 20/20 buy-in structure...that is, $20 entry into the tournament, and an optional $20 side pool that is awarded to the player advancing furthest in the main bracket...but that's not all!
+In honor of being the year 2020, we now have the 20/20 buy-in structure...that is, $20 entry into the tournament, and an optional $20 side pool that is awarded to the player advancing furthest in the tournament...but that's not all!

 We have also adopted an idea from a backgammon club back east...the optional Magic pool!
 This will be another optional $10 pool that is a random reward given after tournament registration has ended.
 The qualification is... must register for tournament and, of course, register for the $10 magic pool.
 Everyone from the novice to world class has an equal chance to win this pool who enters, and it's been shown to help retain players and attract new ones.
 So why not?
 So...Have fun, come play backgammon with us, and check the website for the latest and greatest.